Robert Perry (yacht designer): Career

 In 1970, Jay Benford gave Perry his first job as a yacht designer.
-Benford was promoting ferro-cement boats in Seattle.
+Benford was promoting ferrocement boats in Seattle.
 Soon, Perry had his first published design, a 47-foot ketch in National Fisherman.
 Boatbuilder John Edwards who would found Hans Christian Yachts sent a letter to Perry in response to the 47-foot ketch.
 Eventually, this relationship would lead to Perry's first design, the CT 54, a clipper-bowed ketch.
 Ted Brewer consulted and helped Perry with the design.
 Ta Chaio Brothers, a Taiwanese yard built the CT 54 and the larger CT 65.

 Simultaneously, Perry was working on what would be his landmark design, the Valiant 40.
 Along with Nathan Rothman and Sylvia and Stanley Dabney, he would design the first "performance cruiser."
 They all met at Benford's ferro-cement studio, but even as Perry moved to work for Dick Carter they continued to strategize about building a bluewater cruising boat like the Westsail 32 that would have better performance.

 Rothman contacted Uniflite, a Bellingham, Washington boat builder, and by 1974 the first Valiant rolled off their line.
 The design combined the classic canoe stern cruiser shape with a fin keel and skeg hung rudder instead of the traditional full keel.

 These two starts led to more design commissions for Islander Yachts and Tayana Yachts.
 Perry became a popular designer for Taiwan-built boats.